Get free shipping on all orders - Ends Sunday!

 Topical therapy with anti-tick and flea shampoos helps refresh the skin and deter fleas from coming close to the dog’s body.

-Consult a veterinarian for a specific dog flea allergy treatment and flea-control plan for each dog’s needs.
+Consult a veterinarian for a specific dog flea allergy plan and flea-control plan for each dog’s needs.

 Unsure where to start?